ThaisRobba/AmuletAndroidBuild/README.md

 # Dependencies

-On the app build.gradle, we add two dependencies:
+On the app build.gradle, we need three dependencies:

 Google Play services - was getting errors with 'version not found' but 12.0.1 does the trick.

     implementation 'com.google.android.gms:play-services:12.0.1'

+In order to build with Gradle from the commandline, we need to be able to run tests

+    testImplementation 'junit:junit:4.12'

 Multidex - this is required to build APKs as we go beyond the methods limit.
 Oh well.

     implementation 'com.android.support:multidex:1.0.3'

+Final dependencies look like this:

+    dependencies {
+        implementation fileTree(dir: 'libs', include: ['*.jar'])
+        testImplementation 'junit:junit:4.12'
+        implementation 'com.google.android.gms:play-services:12.0.1'
+        implementation 'com.android.support:multidex:1.0.3'
+    }

 ## Multidex